vertica/vertica-kubernetes/DEVELOPER.md

 >
 BASE_VERTICA_IMG and VERTICA_IMG are used for the upgrade test cases.
 The BASE_VERTICA_IMG is the base vertica vertion that will be installed.
 VERTICA_IMG is the vertica version that the base version will be upgraded to.
 The version in VERTICA_IMG must be higher than that in BASE_VERTICA_IMG.

-VERTICA_DEPLOYMENT_METHOD=vclusterops lets the backend use vcluster package to manage vertica clusters, instead of the legacy admintools.
+VERTICA_DEPLOYMENT_METHOD=vclusterops lets the backend use vcluster package to manage vertica clusters.
+If it is not set, the default value will be admintools and the vertica image must be admintools compatible.

 3. kuttl-test.yaml is the configuration file for e2e test cases.
 There is a "timeout" field in it.
 If your server is not fast enough, you may need to increase that value to pass the test cases.